-Governor Beshear supported landmark legislation to curb prescription drug abuse.
-One year later, the results have been closings of non-compliant pain management clinics and a drop in the number of prescriptions for heavily-abused controlled substances.
+In 2012, Gov. Beshear signed landmark legislation to curb prescription drug abuse.
+Since the bill’s implementation, the results have shown steady closings of noncompliant pain management clinics and a drop in the number of prescriptions for heavily abused controlled substances.
 For the first time in a decade, the number of Kentucky deaths blamed on prescription overdoses has declined.

-An attorney by profession, Gov. Beshear has a long background in public service, having served as a state representative in the Kentucky General Assembly, Attorney General and Lieutenant Governor prior to being elected Governor.
+An attorney by profession, Gov. Beshear has a long background in public service, having served as a state representative in the Kentucky General Assembly, as attorney general and as lieutenant governor prior to being elected Governor.

 Gov. Beshear is a native of Dawson Springs in Hopkins County, in western Kentucky.
 He holds a bachelor’s degree and law degree from the University of Kentucky and served in the U.S. Army Reserve.